atomgalaxy/review-executor-sendrecv/senders-receivers-report.md

 # Abstract

-This is the report of the Executors review group 2: Senders/Receivers.
+This is the report of the Executors review group 2: Senders/Receivers, of paper [@P0443R13].

+We found a few issues with the paper.
+Some have to do with a general lack of examples and the fact that the paper isn't finished.
+Due to the seeming generality of the mechanism and lack of example guidance and discussion, it is difficult to program against it without running into subtle impedance mismatches in interfaces.
+Clearer guidance on "how you should use this" as opposed to just concept definitions would be very welcome.

+As expected, the paper authors were extremely responsive during the review, and have already taken a number of issues under advisement.

+We are looking forward to the next iteration of the paper.

 # Findings